Xbox One gets keyboard-and-mouse support

 Microsoft plans to begin testing this new feature in October as part of its preview program.
 The first game to get support is the sci-fi cooperative online shooter Warframe.
 This will give players an option separate from controller that should function exactly as it does on PC.

 “These are tools for developers,” said Spencer.
-“We’re not going to force mouse-and-keyboard support on a game that was designed for it.
+“We’re not going to force mouse-and-keyboard support on a game that wasn’t designed for it.
 A developer owns the creative vision for their game.
 If they want a controller-only game?
 Great.
 No issue with that.”

 Spencer said that the motivation here is to enable mouse-and-keyboard-only games to come to console.
 If developers have this as an option, they may start bringing those experiences to Xbox One.

-But what about my matchmaking!
+But what about my matchmaking?

 Of course, some developers are going to enable you to play competitive shooters with mouse-and-keyboard if the option is available.
 And won’t that ruin the experience for controller players?
 After all, mouse is far more accurate than an analog stick, right?